 - Enter the URL for the video and make sure that the Streaming/Saving box is NOT checked.
 Click Open

 6. Go to the VLC playlist.
 Your video will be listed, right click/command-click and select Media Information.
 Make sure the video is selected in order for the media information window to gather the meta information from the video.

 7. An information box will pop up.
 You are looking for the input box titled “Location”

 8. Copy and paste the location URL into your browser’s URL bar.

 9. When the video loads in your browser, right-click the movie and click to Save As.
 If the file name doesn’t have an extension, add .mp4.
 Click Save and you’ll have the file saved on your computer.

-Note: you can add other video extension if you have problems with the media player( mp4, mp3 and flv are the most common)
+Note: you can add another video extension if you have problems with the media player( mp4, mp3 and flv are the most common) format